Last Updated on

 - Numerous trace elements like zinc, iron, manganese present in dal pani benefit the growth of the baby and help in strengthening the immunity.

 When to Start Dal Water for Babies

 Dal ka pani for a 6-month-old baby is the usual way to go for most parents, as this is the age where babies start to consume solids.
 However, the right age for it depends on why the parent wants to feed the baby dal pani in the first place.
 While some prefer to make it an accompaniment to breast milk, others choose to feed dal pani as a way to wean the baby off milk.
-Nevertheless, the age of 6-8 months is ideal; you can even start feeding your baby dal pani at the age of one year.
+Nevertheless, the age of 6-8 months is ideal.

 In a single serving of a cup of dal pani, the nutritional elements are distributed as follows.